Analysis: Bumpy road ahead for Biden’s infrastructure plan

 The trip is unlikely to be smooth.

-Biden’s $2.3 trillion infrastructure package, released Wednesday, would go well beyond the usual commitments to roads and bridges.
+Biden’s $2.3 trillion infrastructure package, released Wednesday, would go well beyond the usual commitments to roads and bridges to touch almost every part of the country.
 It’s a down payment on combating climate change, a chance to take on racial inequities, an expansion of broadband, an investment in manufacturing and a reorienting of corporate taxes to pay for everything.
 To succeed where his predecessors stalled, Biden will have to navigate a conflicting set of political forces with winners and losers all around.

-“It’s going to create the strongest, most resilient, innovative economy in the world,” the president said in a Wednesday afternoon speech in Pittsburgh.
-“It’s big, yes, it’s bold, yes, and we can get it done.”
+“It’s big, yes, it’s bold, yes, and we can get it done,” the president said in a Wednesday afternoon speech in Pittsburgh.
+“In 50 years, people are gonna look back and say, this was the moment that America won the future.”

-Biden sees infrastructure as a fundamental promise to the entire country that must be honored before Democrats face voters in 2022.
+Biden sees infrastructure as a fundamental promise that must be honored before Democrats face voters in 2022.

 The president resisted calls by business groups to pay for his plan with higher gas taxes and tolls, since the costs would be borne by working Americans and Biden had promised no tax hikes on anyone making less than $400,000.
 That’s according to an administration official who insisted on anonymity to discuss private conversations.